HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Implementation Sketches

 \subsection{Complexity and Comparative Overhead}

-Even without benchmark numbers, the protocol's extra overhead relative to a naive ``identifier $\to$ address'' mapping is easy to characterize.
+At the protocol level, the extra overhead relative to a naive ``identifier $\to$ address'' mapping is easy to characterize (measured costs follow in Section~\ref{sec:benchmarks}).
 The verified-quote deployment adds one off-chain quote proof generation and one sender-side verification per funded intent; both baseline and verified-quote deployments require one claim proof generation by the recipient and one on-chain proof verification at claim time.
 The relay API path adds one directory lookup and one intent-registration step, while the sender path adds local address derivation and, in the verified-quote deployment, validation of the registered intent tuple.

 The byte size of sender-visible quote material is $O(|\tau_B| + |\pi^{\mathsf{quote}}|)$, and the claim transaction size is $O(|\pi_i|)$.
 End-to-end latency is dominated by directory lookup, quote-proof generation, and one on-chain registration/funding round before claim.
-These quantities depend on the chosen \ZKACE{} and quote-proof systems, so this paper leaves numerical evaluation to a future artifact paper rather than hard-coding measurements that would be implementation-specific.
+We report measured claim-proof and on-chain costs below; the quote-proof size and full end-to-end relay latency depend on deployment-specific choices and are left to a future artifact paper.